 The protocol which, according to Paul Stamets, fits best with the presented formula looks like this:

-All ingredients for stacking (psilocybin, niacin and Lion’s mane) can be purchased through our partner shop (European Union customers only)
+All ingredients for stacking (psilocybin, niacin and Lion’s mane) can be purchased through our partner shop (European Union shipping only at the moment!).

 What Is Niacin?

 Nicotinic acid, also known as vitamin B3, vitamin PP or niacin, is a vitamin that is created in the body from amino acid tryptophan.
 It is obtained in the diet from a variety of whole and processed foods (on the label as E375).